 Make sure you deep condition once a week when you’re starting out.

 This will help moisturize your curls and help heal damaged hair much quicker.
 My favorite deep conditioner is the Bouclème Intensive Moisture Treatment.

 I have protein sensitive and low porosity hair but even though this product contains some protein, it’s so lightweight that it really does the trick.

-I would also recommend getting a deep condition hair cap.
+I would also recommend getting a deep conditioning hair cap.
 A heat cap seals in the heat and allows the product to work much better.
 I got mine from Amazon and it’s really useful as well as pretty darn cute!

 4 Tie Up Your Hair During Your Curly Girl Transition Phase